Dick Burwen has been a major figure in the electronics world for over 55 years.

 The Burwen Laboratories product line expanded to lower cost professional Dynamic Noise Filters and consumer versions.
 Later KLH acquired and

-updated the consumer products.
-After 30 years a few KLH Burwen Research Dynamic Noise Filters and Transient Noise Eliminators are still in use.
+Research consumer Dynamic Noise Filters, and Transient Noise Eliminators are still in use.

 Dick built his first major hi-fi system when he was in high school and a freshman at Harvard.
-In contrast to his present 20,000 watt system, it used a
+In contrast to his present 20,000 watt system, it used a 3-

-burwenaudio.com In the years between these two hi-fi systems Dick built ever more powerful and flexible systems.
-Much of the improvement
+the years between these two hi-fi systems Dick built ever more powerful and flexible systems.
+Much of the improvement resulted from tone control

-resulted from tone control development that compensated the speakers and program sources.
+development that compensated the speakers and program sources, and now his patented high frequency reverberation..

 As a consultant Dick helped Mark Levinson with the first products of Mark Levinson Audio Systems and Cello LTD’s Audio Palette.
-Millions of
+Millions of National

-ASA Acoustical Society of America - Member
+ASA Acoustical Society of America - Life Member

 AES Audio Engineering Society - Life Fellow